azizprodev/timed-math-challenges/ReadME.md

-# Project Title: Time Math Challenges
+# Project Title: Timed Math Challenges

 In this project basic random math problems, in which ask question from you like (add, subtract, divide) and you answer according to question, if it correct you get next problem, otherwise same problem occurs until your answer is correct.